L-KID/EE4C06_Networking_Project/README.md

 # EE4C06_Networking_Project

-This repository is for the bonus project of course EE4C06 Networking.
+This repository is for the bonus project of the course EE4C06 Networking.

-This repository is built by the joint effort of:
+It is built by the joint effort of:

 [Chengxin Ma](https://github.com/MaChengxin)